diverso-lab/fm_montecarlo/README.md

 docker run -i -v $PWD/output:/usr/src/app/output_results diversolab/fm_montecarlo
 ```

 This is similar in case of willing to use your own models.
-Note that in there are a set of models already avaiable within the docker image.
+Note that in there are a set of models already available within the docker image.
 For example, you can execute  `docker run -i diversolab/fm_montecarlo python main_completion_partial_configs.py -fm input_fms/pizzas.xml -it 100 -min`